 How we are regulated

 Provident Financial Group as a whole is the subject of consolidated supervision by the Prudential Regulation Authority (PRA), a public regulatory body in the UK; this is because the group is the parent company of Vanquis Bank.
 The PRA sets requirements for the consolidated group in respect of capital adequacy, liquidity and large exposures.
-From April 2014, the Financial Conduct Authority (FCA) replaced the Office of Fair Trading (OFT) as the regulator of consumer credit in the UK.
-All consumer credit firms had to submit applications for authorisation to the FCA prior to set deadlines.

 The group’s operating businesses continue to have a constructive dialogue with the FCA, responding to questions and information requests relevant to obtaining the necessary authorisations and change of permissions.